EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - Participants can use their own car if it is less expensive than using flight/train/bus, especially for a group.
 The reimbursement is around 0.35 euros/km for the driver (ask the precise amount to the Grant Holder).
 On the other hand, parking, fuel, toll and car rental are not reimbursed.

 - Participants must provide the Grant Holder with the **tickets and bills** of their travel and accommodation (at their name and address), and the **receipts of their meals** (lunch and dinner).
 In the event there are no receipts, the reimbursement will not be possible.
-These documents are necessary for making sure that the reimbursement is justified but the amount of the reimbursement is a fixed daily allowance (see below).
+These documents are necessary for making sure that the reimbursement is justified but the amount of the reimbursement is a fixed daily allowance (see more details below).

 **Additional rules for meetings and schools:**